kajidog/discord-simple-reading-list/README.md

 # Discord Message Saver Bot

 This project is a Discord bot built with Go and [discordgo](https://github.com/bwmarrin/discordgo).
-Users choose an emoji via a slash command and, when they react to a message with that emoji, the bot forwards the message to their DM with a Close button.
-Pressing Close removes the forwarded message.
+Users can associate multiple emojis with different bookmark modes and, when they react to a message with one of those emojis, the bot forwards the message to their DM with the appropriate layout and controls.

 ## Requirements